rust-lang/blog.rust-lang.org/content/inside-rust/announcing-the-docsrs-team.md

-Joining QuietMisdreavus on the Docs.rs Team is GuillaumeGomez, coordinating work between Rustdoc and Docs.rs; [@onur], the original creator of Docs.rs; [@pietroalbini], who has coordinated work in Docs.rs from the perspective of the Infrastrucure Team; and introducing [@jyn514], who has worked to improve the developer experience of contributing to Docs.rs by converting the local development configuration to use `docker-compose`!
+Joining QuietMisdreavus on the Docs.rs Team is GuillaumeGomez, coordinating work between Rustdoc and Docs.rs; [@onur], the original creator of Docs.rs; [@pietroalbini], who has coordinated work in Docs.rs from the perspective of the Infrastructure Team; and introducing [@jyn514], who has worked to improve the developer experience of contributing to Docs.rs by converting the local development configuration to use `docker-compose`!